Spin-entangled Squeezed State on a Bloch Four-hyperboloid: Expectation values of the and squeezed vacua

 Similar to the $SO(4,1)$ case (see Appendix \ref{Sec:so41expval}), the expectation values for the Dirac-type $SO(2,3)$ squeezed vacuum have angle dependence but in a different manner.

 \begin{itemize} \item{Schwinger-type} \end{itemize}

 The Schwinger-type $SO(2,3)$ squeezed vacuum is just given by a direct product of two $SO(2,1)$ squeezed vacuum states \cite{Hasebe-2019}.
-Therefore, (\ref{schwingerso232mode}) is just two copies of (\ref{ondemoparticlenum}) and (\ref{ondemodevariant}) and there is no correlation between $a$ and $b$ modes.
+Therefore, (\ref{schwingerso232mode}) is just given by two copies of (\ref{ondemoparticlenum}) and (\ref{ondemodevariant}), and there is no correlation between $a$ and $b$ modes.